 How Safe is the Air Inside Your Home or Office?

 Suffering from allergies, headaches, fatigue, or cold/flu like symptoms?
 It may actually be indoor air pollution.

 Did you know inside air may be 25-100 times more polluted than outside air?
-Up to 80% of indoor air quality issues are caused by high levels of VOCs and unhealthy levels of mold spores, which RTK can test for.
+Up to 80% of indoor air quality issues are caused by high levels of VOCs (volatile organic compounds) and unhealthy levels of mold spores, which RTK can test for.

 VOCs and other toxic fumes can be found in paints, solvents, cleansers, carpets, disinfectants, air fresheners, pesticides, glue, home furnishings and building materials.

 Sick Building Syndrome is a term used to describe buildings where occupants experience health issues and discomfort while inside, but feel better shortly after leaving.
 If you notice that your symptoms only occur in a specific location, such as your office, home, or apartment building, you may be suffering from sick building syndrome.